We built six squash courts, including two all-glass squash courts at Poly Prep Country Day School in Brooklyn, NY.

 The 2015 Guggenheim & Metro Squash Windy City Open was held at the University Club of Chicago.
-This project marked the debut of McWIL’s next generation all glass court.
+This project marked the debut of McWIL’s next generation all glass squash court.

 This is a link to the U.S squash sites page on Court Conversions.
 Please contact us with any other questions.